-Beyond public audit, we bring together a range of partners responsible for the audit, regulation and inspection of local government, to coordinate our work and increase the efficiency, effectiveness and value of scrutiny of local government.
-We want our work and that of our strategic scrutiny partners to be proportionate to the resources available and the readiness of local government bodies to engage in our scrutiny work.
+Beyond public audit, we bring together a range of partners responsible for the audit, regulation and inspection of local government, to coordinate our work, support the implementation of recommendations, and increase the efficiency, effectiveness and value of scrutiny of local government.
+We want our work and that of our strategic scrutiny partners to be proportionate to the resources available and the capacity of local government bodies to engage in our scrutiny work.